Published online Feb 14, 2018. doi: 10.3748/wjg.v24.i6.706

 Published online: February 14, 2018

-rVIPa alleviated TNBS-induced inflammation and effectively protected the intestinal mucosal barrier function in rats, which may be related to TLR4/NF-κB-mediated signaling pathway.
-These results suggested that rVIPa could be explored to a new alternative therapy for intestinal inflammatory disorders.
+rVIPa ameliorates TNBS-induced colonic injury and inflammation and effectively protected the intestinal mucosal barrier function in rats.
+The mechanism may be related to TLR4/NF-κB-mediated signaling pathway. rVIPa could be used as a new alternative therapy for intestinal inflammatory disorders.